WillysMa/ToEps/README.md

 # ToEps
-This is a simple tool to transfome any figure to EPS format.
+This is a simple tool to transfom any figure to EPS format.